linxuyalun/paper-reading/README.md

   Since cluster managers are application-agnostic, they have enabled cluster operators to consolidate diverse workloads onto shared clusters.

   In the presence of these applications, the cluster scheduler must attain global optimization objectives, **such as maximizing the number of deployed applications or minimizing the violated constraints and the resource fragmentation, but without affecting the scheduling latency of short-running containers**.

+  At the same time, **placing LRAs, along with batch jobs, in shared clusters is appealing to reduce cluster operational costs, avoid unnecessary data movement, and enable pipelines involving both classes of applications**.

 * Solution